-Our products are distributed through a global network marketing organization comprised of approximately 2.0 million independent distributors in 72 countries, including in China where, due to regulations, our sales are conducted through Company operated retail stores, sales representatives, sales employees and all licensed business providers.
-In China, in the areas where we have a direct selling ticense, our representatives, licensed business providers and employees can sell Herbalify product outside the retail establishments.
-In addition to helping our distributors achive physical health and wellness through use of our products, we offer our distributors, who are independent contractors, attractive income opportunities.
+Our products are distributed through a global network marketing organization comprised of approximately 2.0 million independent distributors in 72 countries, including in China where, due to regulations, our sales are conducted through Company operated retail stores, sales representatives, sales employees and licensed business providers.
+In China, in the areas where we have a direct selling license, our representatives, licensed business providers and employees can sell Herbalife product outside the retail establishments.
+In addition to helping our distributors achieve physical health and wellness through use of our products, we offer our distributors, who are independent contractors, attractive income opportunities.
 Distributors may earn income on their own sales and can also earn royalties and bonuses on sales made by the distributors in their sales organizations.
-We believe that our products are particularly well-suited to the network marketing distributors who are strengthened by ongoing personal contact and coaching between retail consumers and distributors.
+We believe that our products are particularly well-suited to the network marketing distribution channel because sales of weight management and health and wellness products are strengthened by ongoing personal contact and coaching between retail consumers and distributors.
+We believe our continued commitment to developing innovative, science-based products will enhance our ability to attract new distributors as well as increase the productivity and retention of existing distributors.
 Furthermore, our international sponsorship program, which permits distributors to sponsor distributors in other countries where we are licensed to do business and where we have obtained required product approvals, provides a significant advantage to our distributors in developing and growing their businesses.
 China has its own unique marketing program.